Pacific Jazz Records: Pacific Jazz/World Pacific 1200 Twelve Inch LP Series

+Mark Four Series

 From 1956 to 1958 the Mark Four Series released twelve albums with the PJM prefix.

 Pacific Jazz 10000/20000 Series

 In 1960 a new series of Pacific Jazz was launched with the PJ prefix with initial catalogue numbers increasing numerically for the first 91 releases before the 10000 numbering system was put into effect.

 World Pacific 1400 Twelve Inch LP Series

 Commencing in 1960 the World Pacific label began releasing a range of world music recordings on the 1400 Series.

 World Pacific 1800 Twelve Inch LP Series

 From 1962 until 1970 the World Pacific label released a range of popular music recordings on their 1800 Series.